If you’re creating a news aggregator website or curating content in other ways, duplicate content issues are probably at the front of your mind.

 Once you have a piece of content as a draft, here are two ways to enhance it.

 First, you can change the title of the imported post.
 This will instantly help differentiate your post because it will no longer have the exact same title as the original source.

 Second, you can add some original content or internal links before or after the content that you’ve curated.
 It doesn’t have to be long – even just a few sentences setting up the article or summing up key points can make a difference.

 When you’re finished, you can publish the post to make it live on your own site.

 You Don’t Need to Worry About Duplicate Content

 Unless you’re specifically trying to use duplicate content to manipulate Google rankings, you don’t need to worry about duplicate text when you’re aggregating content.

 Over the years, Google has made it abundantly clear that there’s no such thing as a duplicate content penalty.

-Google fully understands that there are a wide variety of reasons why duplicate content might exist.
+Google fully understands that there are a wide variety of reasons why similar content might exist.
 Going back to Neil Patel’s video, he says this:

 Here’s the thing with duplicate content – they don’t care so much about duplicate content, they more so care about the user experience.